noureh10/noureh10.github.io/content/posts/ps2_emulator/PS2Emulator.md

 ##### Introduction <a name="introduction"></a>

-Have you ever wanted to play some sweet classics such as "Jak X : Combat Racing" or "Ratchet and Clank" ?
-But your find yourself with your back against the wall because you don't own a PS2 or find it non convenient?
+Have you ever wanted to play some sweet classics such as "Jak X : Combat Racing" or "Ratchet and Clank"  but find yourself stuck because you don't own a PS2 or find it non convenient?
 Well fear no more !
-Here we'll discuss about [PCSX2](https://pcsx2.net/), an open-source software that let you play PS2 games on your computer.
+Here we'll discuss about [PCSX2](https://pcsx2.net/), an open-source project that let you play PS2 games on your computer.

-Before installing this piece of software, let's talk about the minimum requirements as well as the prerequisites.
+Before installing the software, let's talk about the minimum requirements as well as the prerequisites.

 ##### Minimum requirements <a name="mr"></a>

-**Operating system** : Windows 8.1 or highter / Ubuntu 18.04 or higher.
+**Operating system** : Windows 8.1 or higher / Ubuntu 18.04 or higher.

 **CPU** : SSE4.1 support -> anything above the Silvermont micro-architecture for Intel and K10-based micro-architecture for AMD.